-The employer payroll tax and the employee payroll tax are paid on a quarterly basis.
+The payroll tax is paid on a quarterly basis.
 Quarterly returns and payments of tax are due on or before the last day of the month following the end of the quarter.

 When the due date falls on a Saturday, Sunday, or legal holiday, the due date will be the next business day.

-The employer payroll tax is applied to the total gross wages paid by the employer all for services performed by an employee for an employer, including the cash value of all remuneration paid in any medium other than cash.
+The payroll tax is applied to the total subject wages paid by the employer all for services performed by an employee for an employer located in the Eugene city limits, including the cash value of all remuneration paid in any medium other than cash.
 This includes, but not limited to, salaries, fees, tips, bonuses, or commission on sales.
 If services are paid for in a medium other than cash, the fair market value of the thing taken in payment is the amount to be included as wages.

-For the purposes of the payroll taxes, “wages” does not include renumeration:
+For the purposes of the payroll taxes, “wages” does not include remuneration:

-Yes, you’ll owe a 5 percent late-payment penalty on any tax not paid by due date of the return, even if you’ve filed an extension for the self-employment tax.
+Yes.
+You’ll owe a 5 percent late-payment penalty on any tax not paid by due date of the return.

-If you file your return more than 30 days after the due date (including an extension for the self-employment tax return), a 20 percent late-filing penalty will be added, and you’ll owe a total penalty of 25 percent of any tax not paid.
+If you file your return more than 30 days after the due date, a 20 percent late-filing penalty will be added, and you’ll owe a total penalty of 25 percent of any tax not paid.